vuestorefront/storefront-ui/packages/vue/docs/contributing/getting-started.md

 ```
 * **shared** - Contains all CSS stylings of components and icons used within StorefrontUI.
 This is to ensure design consistency between our future projects.

 * **vue** - This is the main project that contains Storefront UI Vue components code and main documentation.

-We selected this strategy to enable the reusability of resources between future extension to different frameworks such as React.js.
+We selected this strategy to enable the reusability of resources between future extension to other frameworks such as React.js.

 ## Ways of contribution